MakerBot a Potted History

-We thought it would be good to trace the history of MakerBot 3D Printers with a potted history of the machines and the changing vision of the company.
+We thought it would be good to trace the history of MakerBot 3D Printers with a history of MakerBot and of the different machines they have produced together with the changing vision of the company.

 Consumer 3D Printing

-This early Cupcake machine was replaced by the Thing-O-Matic in September 2010 with improved extrusion.
+This early Cupcake machine was replaced by the Thing-O-Matic a year later after launching in September 2010 with improved extrusion.

 On June 19, 2013, Stratasys Incorporated acquired MakerBot.
 The acquisition provided that MakerBot would operate as a distinct brand and subsidiary of Stratasys, serving the consumer and desktop market segments.
 When acquired, MakerBot had supplied 22000 printers.